alextrejoc/GutMicrobialMetabolites_Lipidomics_MCItoAD/README.md

 If you use this repository, please cite:

 > **Trejo-Castro et al. (2026).**
-> **Microbiota-Derived metabolites and lipidomic profiles as predictor of progression from mild cognitive impairment to Alzheimer's.**
+> **Microbiota-Derived metabolites and lipidomic profiles as predictors of progression from mild cognitive impairment to Alzheimer's.**
 > *TBD.* DOI: [to be added].